 1. Multi-sensor technology

 Thermoptek multi-sensor technology smoke alarms provide rapid detection of both fast flaming and slow smouldering fires in a single alarm.
 This eliminates the need to choose between an optical or ionisation alarm.
-This technology has become more affordable with SONA by FireAngel; it is now a standard part of the range and the same price as some optical alarms.
-The competitive price also means that social landlords can afford to fit more of these alarms, and therefore offer enhanced protection for tenants.
+This technology has become more affordable with FireAngel's Specification range; it is now a standard part of the range and the same price as some optical alarms.
+The competitive price also means that social landlords can afford to fit more of these alarms, and therefore offer enhanced protection for tenants cost-effectively.

 2. Interlinking alarms